 Auto accident attorneys cover a range of issues stemming from personal injury, wrongful death, and property damage.
 When looking for a lawyer, you should concentrate on their experience, skill level, commitment, location, and fee structure.

-For example, your attorney should be well versed in state and national transportation laws, know how to deal with insurance and health care companies, and know how to effectively prepare and settle a case.
+For example, your attorney should be well-versed in state and national transportation laws, know how to deal with insurance and health care companies, and know how to prepare and settle a case effectively.
 It's also important that you check the attorney's background, references, and track record.

-A good personal injury lawyer will typically accept your case on a contingency or "no win-no fee" basis if the attorney feels your case has any merit, so it's important to check the attorney's standard fee structure.
+Many personal injury lawyers will accept your case on a contingency or "no win, no fee" basis if the attorney feels your case has any merit, so it's important to check the attorney's standard fee structure.

 When To Hire a Car Accident Lawyer

 It is best to hire an attorney early to avoid any costly mistakes.
 The deadline for filing personal injury claims varies from state to state.
 Because you may need to pay for medical bills and/or cover lost wages, the sooner you contact an attorney, the better.
 In general, a person should contact an attorney shortly after the accident occurs but before reaching a settlement with the insurance company.